wp-plugins/bepro-listings/readme.txt

 BePro Listings can be applied to any listings scenario.
 It's designed to be modular and flexible, facilitating custom combinations, as you integrate it into your current theme.
 Setup core wordpress featues, as well as new aspects like, # of uploads, ajax filter, default search distance, and item page details.
 With our buddypress option, you can allow your members to control their own submissions (add/edit/delete).
 Look at some of the ways people are using the plugin:

+	* Paid Listings - Use our s2member addons to charge to list on your website
 	* Store Finder - List your store or shop branches including, location and contact details
 	* Directory - Employee, staff, members, pets, car, Business, Classifieds, Job Search, Fleet Tracking, Job Board, or any other type of directory listings site
 	* Products & Services - List them yourself or allow members to list products and/or services